redis-applied-ai/retrieval-optimizer/README.md

 </div>

-Search and information retrieval is a hard problem.
-With the proliferation of vector search tooling taking over the market, the focus has heavily shifted towards SEO and marketing wins, and away from *"captial Q"* quality.
+Search and information retrieval is a challenging problem.
+With the proliferation of vector search tools in the market, focus has heavily shifted towards SEO and marketing wins, rather than fundamental quality.

-The **Retrieval Optimizer** from Redis is focused on measuring and improving retrieval quality.
-The framework helps determine optimal **embedding models**, **retrieval strategies**, and **index configurations** for your data and use case.
+The **Retrieval Optimizer** from Redis focuses on measuring and improving retrieval quality.
+This framework helps determine optimal **embedding models**, **retrieval strategies**, and **index configurations** for your specific data and use case.

-## Prerequisitues
+## Prerequisites
 1. Make sure you have the following tools available:
    - [Docker](https://www.docker.com/products/docker-desktop/)
    - Python >= 3.11 and [Poetry](https://python-poetry.org/docs/#installation)